 As TRAC has been at the forefront of theoretical developments in the field of Roman Archaeology over the last few decades, it is in an ideal position to continue the progression of the discipline by providing a publication series focused on the development and dissemination of theoretical approaches used to interpret the archaeology of the Roman World.
 Given the recent upsurge in the application of diverse and progressive theoretical approaches, the need for a publication series that allows for the collation and discussion of such advances has never been more pressing.
 This series also aims to act as sounding board, allowing for the most recent and developing theoretical approaches to be collected, tested, and distilled in one publication, thereby making them available to a wider audience.

-The first volume in the series, ‘Romans’ and ‘Barbarians’ Beyond the Frontiers: Archaeology, Ideology & Identities in the North (edited by Sergio Gonzalez Sanchez and Alexandra Guglielmi) is now available to preorder.
+The first volume in the series, ‘Romans’ and ‘Barbarians’ Beyond the Frontiers: Archaeology, Ideology & Identities in the North (edited by Sergio Gonzalez Sanchez and Alexandra Guglielmi) is available to purchase from Oxbow Books.